breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # [Graphs, inductively](#inductive)

 Just like grammars, we can define graphs themselves inductively.
 As many graph algorithms are recursive, this choice considerably simplifies their implementation.
 Take one definition of an unlabeled directed graph, proposed by [Erwig (2001)](https://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.pdf).
-Here, the notation `list → [item]` is a shorthand for `list → item list`, where `item` is some terminal, and `list` is just a list of `item`s:
+Here, the notation `list → [item]` is shorthand for `list → item list`, where `item` is some terminal, and `list` is just a list of `item`s:

 ```
 vertex  → int